enzoavalos/Segmented-Mips-Processor/README.md

 ## About the project
 This project consisted in the implementation of the MIPS processor using the hardware description language VHDL, and it was developed for "Computer Architecture 1" of Systems Engineering.

+## How to run it
+To execute the program, click the following [link](https://edaplayground.com/x/fTGt) which will redirect you to the Eda Playgroung website where the whole project is already laid out for you, everything left to do is press the ***Run*** button in the top left corner.
+Once the program is successfully compiled and executed, a new window will be prompted,giving you the possibility to inspect the values of all the signals involved in the processor and its components across the whole execution of the program.

 ## Characteristics
 The segmented version of the MIPS processor is based in the technique known as "pipelining" whose characteristic is to divide its execution process in stages that are common to all instructions in order to: allow the execution of several instructions concurrently and avoid having idle components.
 Specifically, this instance of the MIPS processor consists of 5 stages and a Harvard architecture (separate storage and signal pathways for data and instructions).